Average nutritional value per 100 grams

 Gluconic acid

-Gluconic acid is obtained thanks to the oxidation of glucose.
+Gluconic acid is obtained through the oxidation of glucose.
 The acid is technically produced, but this substance is also natural.
 Microorganisms convert the natural sugar in glucose into gluconic acid.
 You can also find it in honey and fermented fruit juices.
-The little substance comes in handy in cheese making.
-This is because it does not aggressively lower the pH of milk, nor does it leave a sour taste .
+The acid comes in handy in cheese making because it allows milk to acidify slowly and controlled.

 When you open a package of Berloumi, you can store it for about a week.
-Wrap it in kitchen paper and don’t touch it with dirty hands or dirty cutlery.
-The cheese dries out a little bit, but that is absolutely not a bad thing.
+Wrap it in kitchen paper.
+The cheese dries out a little bit, but that’s fine.
 It definitely retains its flavor.
-When the cheese feels sticky, it’s better not to eat it again.
+When the cheese feels sticky, it’s better not to eat it.